 In fact, they don’t just happen.
 We create them happening.
 Not by consciously making them happen, but by unconsciously letting them happen.

-What to do about it: If this rings true, even slightly, you probably have a belief like: “I don’t create 100% of my reality.”
-Simply change it to: “I do create 100% of my reality,” and watch your world transform!
+What to do about it: If this rings true, even slightly, you probably have a belief such as: “I don’t create 100% of my reality.”
+Simply change it to: “I do create 100% of my reality,” (along with any other beliefs keeping chaos around) and watch your world transform!

 5. You believe you deserve it